openlawlibrary/taf/specification/taf-spec.md

 #### 3.2.6 Scripts

-Every authentication repository can contain target files inside `targets/scripts` folder which are expected to be Python scripts which will be executed after successful/failed update of that repository.
-More detailed information about the purpose and functionality of these scripts will be covered in the updater section of this document.
+Every authentication repository MAY contain target files inside `targets/scripts` folder which are expected to be Python scripts which will be executed after successful/failed update of that repository.
+More detailed information about the purpose and functionality of these scripts will be covered in later, when describing the updater.

 ### 3.3 Creation and update of authentication repositories

 Initializing an authentication repository in TAF involves the following steps:

-- Creation of the initial TUF repository: This includes generating initial metadata files that conform to the TUF specification.
-It involves specifying customizable properties of TUF repositories, such as:
+- Creation of the initial TUF repository: this includes generating initial metadata files that conform to the TUF specification.
+To do so, it is necessary to specify customizable properties of TUF repositories, such as:
   - Keys that will be responsible for signing specific metadata files, in other words, assigning keys to various roles as defined in the TUF specification.
   - Signature thresholds per roles.
   - Delegated roles and their properties.
 These roles allow for more detailed control over target files.
   For each delegated role, the paths they are trusted to provide are specified.
-- Handling existing target files: If a targets folder already exists on disk, at the intended location, and contains target files, these files should be included in the initial version of the repository's targets metadata files, or those of a delegated role.
+- Handling existing target files: if the `targets` folder already exists on disk, at the intended location, and contains target files, these files should be included in the initial version of the repository's `targets` metadata file, or those of a delegated role.
-- Initialization of a new Git repository: Set up a new Git repository and a default branch, typically named `main``.
+- Initialization of a new Git repository: set up a new Git repository and a default branch, typically named `main`.
 This step may also involve setting up a remote.
-- Committing initial metadata and target files: The final step is to commit the initial metadata and target files to the repository, marking the start of its version history.
+- Committing initial metadata and target files: the final step is to commit the initial metadata and target files to the repository, marking the start of its version history.

 Updating metadata and target files in TAF is done in accordance with the TUF specification.
 However, after each update, changes are committed.
 An update does not simply mean modification of any metadata or target file, but a valid update of the TUF repository as a whole.
 Therefore:

-- If any metadata file is updated, it needs to be signed by at least the threshold number of keys.
+- If any metadata file is updated, it needs to be signed by at least the threshold of keys.
 - If the snapshot is updated and signed, the `timestamp`(which stores the hash, length, and version of the `snapshot` file) is also updated and signed.
-- If the `root` or a `targets` role is updated, the `snapshot`, which stores versions of these files, is updated as well.
+- If the `root` or a `targets` role is updated, `snapshot`, which stores versions of these files, is updated as well.
 - If a target file is updated, information about it in the appropriate targets metadata file (`targets` or one corresponding to a delegated role) is updated and signed too.